-Anyway, for the time being, we thought we’d do our bit for public service by sketching out a quick history of anime.
+Anyway, for the time being, we thought we would do our bit for public service by sketching out a quick history of anime.
 It probably won’t tell the hardcore fan anything that he or she doesn’t already know, but it might be interesting for the ones who are just getting started, or those who have a few select favorites and are looking to broaden their knowledge of the genre.

 - Imokawa Mukuzō Genkanban no Maki (The Doorman, 1917) – the first anime, ever